dmidlo/histdata.com-tools/README.md

 openings, hires, and total separations separate; preserves 22 annual benchmark editions; and explicitly marks all three October 2025 comparisons noncomparable because no September publication exists.
+The U.S. Productivity and Costs specialization binds 214 preliminary and revised quarterly stages to 215 artifacts from the revised third-quarter 1999 predecessor through revised second-quarter 2026.
+It preserves separate nonfarm-business productivity and unit-labor-cost values, 426 numeric comparison-table revisions, the February 2019 source-authored `N.A.` headline stage, and the March/May 2024 correction-lineage discrepancy without filling or smoothing either break.
 Central-bank releases additionally use framework-aware [`monetary-policy semantics`](docs/monetary-policy-semantics.md).
 Decisions, statements, vote splits, press conferences, minutes, projections, schedules,